 You will typically find the following smoke alarm requirements:

-Mains-powered, interlinked smoke and heat alarms.
-These are usually powered with a cable from the nearest light fitting.
-To create an interlink (all alarms go off at the same time in the case of a fire) they either require cable connection between the units or a radio-interlink connection.
-In businesses and larger let properties, these are often combined with manual break points.
+Mains-powered, interlinked smoke detectors and heat alarms.
+These are usually powered with a cable from the nearest light fitting as long as the light switch does not also cut power to the alarms.
+To create an interlink (all alarms go off at the same time in the case of a fire) they either require cable connection between the units, separate from the power circuit, or a radio-interlink connection.

 Some building control officers or local councils may accept Grade F1 alarms with radio-interlink in place of mains-powered alarms, but you will need to confirm this before starting work to ensure such alternative alarms are acceptable.

 Battery powered smoke detectors and heat alarms which can be easily installed with minimal disruption and no need for an electrician.
 Most are standalone products but some may have wireless interlink capability via radio frequency, and a select few are available with hardwired interlink.

 Reviewed: 04/02/2021 (doc:36 V2.0).
 Our articles are reviewed regularly.
 However, any changes made to standards or legislation following the review date will not have been considered.
 Please note that we provide abridged, easy-to-understand guidance.
 To make detailed decisions about your fire safety provisions, you might require further advice or need to consult the full standards and legislation.